 There are also considerations for each type of space, ahead we unpack some of those.

-Individual Businesses v Commercial Real Estate
+Getting Art for Businesses v Commercial Real Estate

 This is a clear divide, mostly because of the size of the project.
 If you are an office manager, executive assistant, or managing facility decisions for a single business space, it’s really a much more straight-forward process.
 Once you have executive sponsorship & an approved aesthetic, nailing down your budget and calling in an art consultant is all you need to do.